mmeppelink20/final-project-java/README.md

 ## Chapter 1

 in Chapter 1 of **Java CIS-171** we learned about some of the java fundamentals. this includes things like basic arithmetic operators, boolean operators, conditional statements, try/catch statements, for loops, using the Scanner class to get input, etc. .
 This all came quite easily to me, as I am already quite familiar with Java.

+## Chapter 2

+in Chapter 2, titled "Data Types and Operators, of **Java CIS-171** we went over a variety of things, the most notable among them are; the Math class, char data type, boolean data type, escape characters, modular division, logical operators, and casting.
+These topics weren't particularly difficult for me to understand as I've previously learned them.